WORKING WITH TUFTS SUPPORT SERVICES

 Yes.
 TSS generates expense reports in Apptricity and sends it to the individual who submitted it for approval.
 The approval processes in Apptricity are the same as they were before TSS launched.

 Can I order specific items that I need through TSS?

 In most cases, TSS can provide administrative support for purchasing, including researching vendors and costs and submitting an electronic requisition (eReq) on your behalf.
-Over time, as we document details of your orders, TSS will be able to streamline your ordering process.

 If you have a complex order or need to purchase a restricted item, contact Purchasing.

 “How to Make a Purchase Through TSS” (video and transcript)